dkelly255/PP4-Fantasy-Football-Centre/UX.md

 # UX Planes
 I have designed the site using the five planes of UX approach, each of which is reviewed in detail in the following sections
 ## 1. Strategy
-The strategy for the site is to offer a resource to users interested in the Django framework where they can obtain content in the form of Articles, and can have the ability to post their own comments on the subject matter to engage in discussion within a braoder community of Django users.
+The strategy for the site is to offer a resource to users interested in the Django framework where they can obtain content in the form of Articles, and can have the ability to post their own comments on the subject matter to engage in discussion within a broader community of Django users.

-The strategic aim of the site is to address the following **User Stories**:
+The strategic aim of the site is to deliver the following **Epics**:

+1. Epic #1 - Create a Blog Website App to allow users to locate, display, like and comment on articles about Django
+2. Epic #2 - Create a Poll App to allow users to express their preference and opinions on topics relevant to the Website App content

+With these two broad epics as the overall strategic goal of the project, we are then able to refine the epics into the following **User Stories**:

+### **Epic #1 - Blog Website App - User Story Mapping:**

-### **As a site user I can:**
+### *As a site user I can:*
 - Create and register for an account so that I can add my own comments and likes to the articles and content
 - View a list of the site's articles so that I can select one to read
 - View an organised list of articles so that I can select which article I wish to view